 Conditions Governing Access

 The negatives in box 12 are currently inaccessible due to renovations in CCP's cold storage facility.
-Negatives will be accessible once the renovation is complete and the negative boxes have been relocated to the new frozen storage space.
-The estimated date of availability is August 31, 2022 although not guaranteed.
+Negatives will be accessible once the renovation is complete and the negative boxes have been transferred to the new frozen storage space.
+The estimated date of availability is mid-year of 2023, although not guaranteed.
 Please be sure to email CCP-RefDesk@email.arizona.edu with any questions or for updates.

 Conditions Governing Use

 It is the responsibility of the user to obtain permission from the copyright owner (which could be the institution, the creator of the record, the author or his/her transferees, heirs, legates or literary executors) prior to any copyright-protected uses of the collection.

 The user agrees to indemnify, defend, and hold harmless the Arizona Board of Regents, the University of Arizona, Center of Creative Photography, including its officers, employees, and agents, from and against all claims made relating to copyright or other intellectual property infringement

 Ralph Steiner (1899-1986) was known for his still photography and filmmaking.
 He was born in Cleveland, Ohio and in 1921 earned a degree in chemistry from Dartmouth University in New Hampshire, where he also began studying photography.
 He moved to New York City and was enrolled in the Clarence H. White School of Photography between 1921-1922 and worked at the Manhattan Photogravure Company and as a freelance photographer for magazine editorials and advertisements.